PacificRebel/PacificRebel/README.md

 I'm a Full Stack / Front End Developer, working in React (currently Next.js and Gatsby), Swift and Ruby/Rails.
 I'm a <a href="https://www.channel4.com/news/">Channel 4 News journalist</a>.
 I'm a big fan of the New York Times'</a> and Helsingin Sanomat dynamic stories - these are so powerful: <a href="https://www.nytimes.com/interactive/2021/05/24/us/tulsa-race-massacre.html">Tulsa Race Massacre</a> and <a href="https://dynamic.hs.fi/2020/bodom/">Mysteeri, joka ei vanhene koskaan</a>.
 Please check out my CV below. 👇🏻

 ## Today I...
-I've just decided to start an HTML/CSS/JavaScript path on Pluralsight and then get certification so I've got a concrete goal.
-It's hard to keep going without a mission when doing a full-time job.
+I've just decided to start an HTML/CSS/JavaScript path on Pluralsight and then get certification.
 I'll need these skills for a future work project, which is exciting.

 <img src="./public/Window_1.png"/>